jgraeb/floras/README.md

 ```
 Next, install [spot](https://spot.lre.epita.fr/) by running:
 ```
-pdm run python get_spot.py
+pdm run floras fetch-spot
 ```
-If you are using [conda](https://conda.org/), instead of the above command, you can install spot directly from [conda-forge](https://conda-forge.org/) (this is faster).
-This does not work on MacOS, please use the above command to build spot in that case.
+Or if you are using conda (does not work on Mac), simply run:
 ```
 conda install -c conda-forge spot
 ```